Introduction to Pa Kua Chang (Bagua Zhang)

-Pa kua looks beautiful and mysterious and is also deadly martial art, it contains fa jin explosive strikes and dim mak acupuncture point strikes.
+Pa Kua Chang looks beautiful and mysterious and is also a deadly martial art, it contains fa jin explosive strikes and dim mak acupuncture point strikes.
 Pa kua is also highly regarded for its great healing benefits.

 The twisting of the body in Pa kua activates the acupuncture meridians healing the internal organ they connect to.
 The constant spiral movements and twisting, turning and bending of the body strengthens and heals the joints, sinews, muscles and internal organs so it is a great healing art as well as a great martial art.

 Three Levels of Pa Kwa Training